discrete-notes/discrete-notes.github.io/_posts/2021-11-19-contraction-sequences.md

 ![](../assets/cographe-algo-3.png){: .center-image width="50%"}

-Then 3 and 4+5+6, which are true twins, and here we chose to keep the solution of 4+5+6 because it is larger.
+Then 3 and 4+5+6, which are true twins, and here we chose to keep the solution of 4+5+6, because it is larger.

 ![](../assets/cographe-algo-4.png){: .center-image width="50%"}

-Finally, we merge  4+5+6 with 1+2, and keep the solution on one side.
+Finally, we merge  4+5+6 with 1+2, and keep the solution of the left side.
+The outcome is a maximum independent set.

 ![](../assets/cographe-algo-5.png){: .center-image width="50%"}